How to Increase Engagement on Twitter in 2026 (15 Tips)

 Even though Twitter now allows 280 characters, short tweets still win.

-Tweets around 110 characters get more engagement.
-Why?
+Tweets around 110 characters tend to get more engagement.
 They’re easier to scan, leave room for hashtags and mentions, and don’t overwhelm your reader.

 Use plain language, short sentences, and formatting like bullet points to make your tweets easy to read at a glance.